 People who are at risk of admission should be offered a community care and treatment review to see whether they are safe, in the right place, and to understand their plans for the future.
 Recommendations from community C(E)TRs can involve support from specialist health teams, local authority respite care, voluntary agencies, short breaks, and self-advocate and carer organisations providing support.

 By understanding people’s needs and recognising early signs that might lead to a crisis it means that extra support can be put in place quickly, so the person doesn’t end up going into hospital unnecessarily.

 Across the country NHS organisations have been developing the way they keep a record of the needs of people with a learning disability, autism or both, and how they provide support to those people when they need it.

-You can read about, and listen to, webinars on how some organisations have been doing this here:
+You can read case studies, and listen to webinars, on how some organisations have been doing this – please see below for details.

 - Cheshire and Wirral Partnership: Dynamic Support Database (DSD) and clinical support tool

 - Cheshire and Wirral Partnership: Dynamic Support Tool – physical health (DST-PH) for people with intellectual disability

 - Doncaster: Doncaster proactive, monitoring and support group – sharing good practice